alicemunsal/dohex/DoHex.md

 #### Event Bus

-The Electronic industry designed different standards to allow microcontrollers and devices to communicate each other like I2C, Modbus, CAN Bus, etc.
+The Electronic industry designed different standards to allow micro-controllers and devices to communicate each other like I2C, Modbus, CAN Bus, etc.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)